 You may access the electronic grant application for Demonstration Grants for Indian Children at http://www.Grants.gov.
 You must search for the downloadable application package for this competition by the CFDA number.
 Do not include the CFDA number's alpha suffix in your search (e.g., search for 84.299, not 84.299A).

 Please note the following:

 - When you enter the Grants.gov site, you will find information about submitting an application electronically through the site, as well as the hours of operation.

 - Applications received by Grants.gov are date and time stamped.
-Your application must be fully uploaded and submitted, and must be date and time stamped by the Grants.gov system no later than 4:30:00 p.m., Washington, DC time, on the application deadline date.
-Except as otherwise noted in this section, we will not accept your application if it is received—that is date and time stamped by the Grants.gov system—later than 4:30:00 p.m., Washington, DC time, on the application deadline date.
-We do not consider an application that does not comply with the deadline requirements.
-When we retrieve your application from Grants.gov, we will notify you if we are rejecting your application because it was date and time stamped by the Grants.gov system after 4:30:00 p.m., Washington, DC time, on the application deadline date.
+Your application must be fully uploaded and submitted, and must be date and time stamped by the Grants.gov system no later than 4:30 p.m., Washington, DC time, on the application deadline date.
+Except as otherwise noted in this section, we will not consider your application if it is date and time stamped by the Grants.gov system later than 4:30 p.m., Washington, DC time, on the application deadline date.
+When we retrieve your application from Grants.gov, we will notify you if we are rejecting your application because it was date and time stamped by the Grants.gov system after 4:30 p.m., Washington, DC time, on the application deadline date.

 - The amount of time it can take to upload an application will vary depending on a variety of factors including the size of the application and the speed of your Internet connection.
 Therefore, we strongly recommend that you do not wait until the application deadline date to begin the submission process through Grants.gov.